RedisGears/RedisGears/docs/gears_streaming.md

     * async_local - execution will be triggered on an async thread but will be local to the currect shards only
 * batch - The size of the batch (number of records to read from stream) for each trigged execution.
 * duration - Duration in miliseconds to trigger an execution even if batch size was not reached
-* OnRegistered - A callback to be execute on registration, will be trigger on each shard.
+* onRegistered - A callback to be execute on registration, will be trigger on each shard.
 It is recommended to use it to initialize a none serializable objects like network connections.
+* onFailedPolicy - Tells RedisGears what to do on failure
+    * retry - wait for a given interval and then retry (interval is provided by 'onFailedRetryInterval')
+    * abort - stop processing events
+    * continue - ignore the error and continue processing events
+* onFailedRetryInterval - Relevant only when 'onFailedPolicy' set to 'retry', set the retry interval (in seconds).